Reading time 3 Minutes

 Thank you very much!

-Explain briefly, let's see.
+Explain briefly, let me think.
 Short... my speciality. 🙂

 I've always been a bit of an eco-terrorist.
-My company is climate-neutral (see here: Fridays For Future), I privately compensate CO2 through various projects (you can see this here: Contributor Package)I live vegan out of conviction (see also here: Everything from the beginning),... but it still doesn't really feel like active nature, species and climate protection.
+My company is climate-neutral (see here: Fridays For Future), I privately compensate CO2 through various projects (you can see this here: Contributor Package)I live vegan out of conviction (see also here: Everything from the beginning),... and it still doesn't really feel like active nature, species and climate protection.

 What I like about the rainforest project is the huge effect the rainforest has right now.
 When we plant trees somewhere, it takes 10-30 years for them to store any significant amount of CO2.
 The forest in Canada, however, is home to trees that are around a thousand years old and already store huge amounts of CO2.
 The amount donated so far is enough to protect so much forest that it stores far more CO2 than all donors together produce in a year.
 And I find that impressive.